pgrebolt/pgrebolt/README.md

 - ⚗️ Chemist
 - 🪐 M.Sc.
 Astrophysics
 - 🌠 PhD student in Meteoritics and Planetary Sciences at ICE-CSIC.
+- 📈 Data analysis and applied simulations.
-- 📊 Trying to apply ML/DL models to my framework.
+- 📊 Applying ML/DL models to my framework.

 ---